-The Board of Trustees administers the charity.
+The Board of Trustees administers the Charity.
 As a registered charity, a limited Company, an employer and a provider of health services to vulnerable babies, children and young people, Cope Children's Trust faces complex legislative and inspection arrangements.
 The Trustees have the responsibility to ensure that all the activities comply with best practice and that reliance can be placed on well documented procedures that are consistently applied.
-Two groups have been established to check that adequate procedures exist and to monitor by inspection that they are used effectively: a 'Corporate Governance' committee, comprising both Trustees and senior managers, and a 'Clinical Governance' committee, consisting of suitably qualified Trustees and the Executive Nurse.
-Both committees report to the full Board of Trustees.
-To facilitate effective operations, the Chief Executive Officer has delegated authority, within terms of delegation approved by the Trustees, for operational matters including employment, finance, and the day to day running of the Hospice.
+Four sub comittees exist to ensure best practice governance - Finance Audit and Risk, Governance and Remuneration, Income Generation and Marketing and Clinical Governance.
+These sub committees meet quarterly throughout the year.